cdoan1/examples.acm/docs/upgrade-downstream.md

 We did have to disable backup operator.
 There was another issue we had, it was documented in our word document. todo(cdoan): #link

+> NOTE: Starting with release ACM 2.5, we split the original ACM into **TWO** products, and this means two separate `subscription.operators`.
+Even through you can trigger the deployment of ACM 2.5 with one `subscription`, internally, we define and apply a second `subscription` for the MCE product.
+MCE can be installed standalone, or it can be installed when ACM is freshly installed, or upgraded from ACM 2.4.
+This is seamless and somewhat transparent in a connected deployment where everything exists in the public registry.redhat.io container registry.
+When you are upgrading where the images are served from a private registry, the multiclusterhub operand needs to be aware of where the MCE catalogsource is located, otherwise, the upgrade will BLOCK, waiting for MCE to complete the install.
+TODO: Reference KCS.

 ## Upgrading from RHACM 2.4 to RHACM 2.5

 0. 6 node OCP 4.9.48 cluster, 3 master, 3 worker.